nikolaswise/transportation-service-plan/src/lib/07_Glossary.md

 **Regional Center (Metro)**

-Compact, specifically defined areas where high density growth and a mix of intensive residential and commercial land uses exists or is planned. regional centers are to be supported by an efficient transit-oriented, multi-modal transportation system.
+Compact, specifically defined areas where high density growth and a mix of intensive residential and commercial land uses exist or are planned. regional centers are to be supported by an efficient transit-oriented, multi-modal transportation system.

 **Regional Transportation Functional Plan (RTFP)**